-Our new opening hours are 8am to 6pm, Monday to Saturday and 10am to 4pm on Sunday.
+Our current opening hours are 8am to 8pm, Monday to Friday, 8am to 6pm on Saturday and 10am to 4pm on Sunday.

 You can make a new claim 24 hours a day online or by phone, however for existing claims our opening hours are 9am to 5pm, Monday to Friday.

 If you need to check any policy details, make a change or renew your policy, please log into our self service centre.
-Once logged in, you’ll be able to use our live chat service which is available 8am to 6pm, Monday to Saturday, if required.
+Once logged in, you’ll be able to use our live chat service which is available from 8am to 8pm, Monday to Friday, 8am to 6pm on Saturday and 10am to 4pm on Sunday, if required.

 If you’re struggling financially and are worried about your insurance, then please contact us.
 We have a variety of options available to help you during this time.